-I’ve filed, but where is my refund?
+I’ve filed by extension deadline, but where is my refund?

-How to file a tax extension
+How to file a tax extension (For Free)

-The IRS says it received requests for 11 million extensions, which amounts to about 8% of all tax returns.
-Taxpayers who ask for an extension get an extra six months to file from the end of the regular tax season.
+The IRS says it received requests for over 15 million extensions, which amounts to about 8% of all tax returns.
+Taxpayers who ask for an extension generally get an extra six months to file from the end of the regular tax season.

-Estimating how much money you’re going to owe can take time, so please do not wait till the last minute until to get started.
+Estimating how much money you’re going to owe can take time, so do not wait till the last minute until to get started.
 Last year’s tax return could be a good starting point if you haven’t experienced any major life changes.

 Don’t ignore the IRS if filing late or you owe more than you can pay

 If you don’t file your return today and you owe taxes, you may owe an additional penalty for failure to file unless you can show reasonable cause.
 The assessment is 5 percent per month (or any part of a month, even just a day) of your balance due.

 The fine continues until it reaches 25 percent of your late payment.
 If both penalties apply in any month, you get a small break on the failure-to-file penalty.
-The IRS will reduce it by what it’s charging you for not paying, making your potential maximum nonfiling penalty “only” 22.5 percent.
-(Read more: You must file something!
-Here’s how)
+The IRS will reduce it by what it’s charging you for not paying, making your potential maximum non-filing penalty “only” 22.5 percent.

-IRS Tax Installment plan
+IRS Installment plan